altverseweb3/backend/lambda/tests.md

 # AWS Lambda Test Events

-These test events can be used to test the Lambda function that interfaces with the Alchemy API to retrieve blockchain data.
+These test events can be used to test the Lambda function that interfaces with the Alchemy API and BlockPI (for Sui) to retrieve blockchain data.

 ## 1. Test Endpoint
 ```json